Introduction

 Warm-Season vs. Cool-Season Grasses

-Warm-season grasses flourish in elevated temperatures and generally need less frequent, yet deeper watering to promote robust root growth.
+Warm-season grasses love the heat and generally need less frequent watering, but it should be deeper to encourage strong root growth.

-Conversely, cool-season grasses thrive in milder climates and may require more regular watering, particularly during the hottest months, to mitigate stress and maintain vitality.
+Cool-season grasses, on the other hand, thrive in milder temperatures and may need more regular watering, especially during the hottest months, to stay healthy and vibrant.

 Climate and Weather Conditions